tjumyk/neteasy/README.md

 ## How-To-Run

+1. Install system-specific dependencies
+   1. **Windows**: no need to install anything at this step
+   2. **Linux**: `PyGObject` is required, please refer to [this documentation](https://pygobject.readthedocs.io/en/latest/getting_started.html) for installment instructions
+   3. **MacOS**: currently unknown
-1. Prepare a virtual environment with **Python 3** (use `virtualenv -p python3 ...`)
+2. Prepare a virtual environment with **Python 3** (use `virtualenv -p python3 --system-site-packages ...`)
-2. Activate the virtual environment
+3. Activate the virtual environment
-3. Navigate to the **root folder** of this repo
+4. Navigate to the **root folder** of this repo
-4. Install the dependencies by `pip install -r requirements.txt`
+5. Install the dependencies by `pip install -r requirements.txt`
-5. Change the configurations in `config.json` if required
+6. Change the configurations in `config.json` if required
-6. Start the server via `python start.py`
+7. Start the server via `python start.py`

 ## Screenshot